syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 {% endhighlight %}

 ## Blur

-Blur is used to Creates a soft and unfocused appearance by reducing the image's sharpness.
+Blur is used to create a soft and unfocused appearance by reducing the image's sharpness.
 The value of blur effect ranges from 0 to 1 and the default value is 0.

 {% highlight C# %}